chalbersma/manowar/source_docs/db_setup.md

 Then in the `yoyo_steps` directory you need to create a `yoyo.ini` file (see the `yoyo.ini.sample` as an example).
 In it you need to edit the target database with your administrator username and password.

-Additionally you'll need to populate credentials for your big 3 users, the api user, the storage user and the analyze user.
+Additionally you'll need to populate credentials for your big 3 users, the api user, the storage user and the analyze user in your `manoward.yaml` file as the system will read that to find the username/password and connection methods needed.

-I'd encourage managing this file with a change management system so that you can better manage these secrets contained here.
+I'd encourage managing these files with a change management system so that you can better manage these secrets contained here.

 ## Application